takahirohonda/portfolio-site-jekyll/_posts/creative-writing/poetry/2022/2022-03-22-body-of-water.md

 I walked towards the sand dunes with tiny crabs,

-Towards the saltbush shrub before sea level rise and storm surge.
+Towards the saltbush shrubs before sea level rise and storm surge.

 In the twilight of the empire, I saw two red moons in the sky.
 <br /><br />